DeanLuus22021994/docker_dotfiles/.docker-compose/cluster-example/UAT_REPORT_2025-10-22.md

 ## Executive Summary

-Comprehensive User Acceptance Testing (UAT) was performed on the React Scuba cluster-example Docker Compose configuration.
+Comprehensive User Acceptance Testing (UAT) was performed on the Docker Examples cluster-example Docker Compose configuration.
 The load-balanced cluster with 7 services has been successfully deployed and validated, demonstrating proper nginx load balancing, Python 3.14 features, and full service orchestration.

 ## Test Results Overview